maseno/data-metadata-iso/adiwg-iso/examples/README.md

 #/adiwg-iso/examples

-This directory contains example files for the ADIwg ISO XML schema.
+This directory contains example files for the ADIwg ISO XML schema for data.